List of Toronto Blue Jays minor league affiliates

 The Toronto Blue Jays farm system consists of seven Minor League Baseball affiliates across the United States and in Canada and the Dominican Republic.
-Three teams are independently owned, while the Dunedin Blue Jays, Florida Complex League Blue Jays, and two Dominican Summer League squads are owned by the major league club.
+Three teams are independently owned, while four—the Dunedin Blue Jays, Florida Complex League Blue Jays, and two Dominican Summer League Blue Jays squads—are owned by the major league club.

 The Blue Jays have been affiliated with the Double-A New Hampshire Fisher Cats of the Eastern League since 2004, making it the longest-running active affiliation in the organization among teams not owned by the Blue Jays.
+The longest affiliation in team history was the 31-year relationship with the Triple-A International League's Syracuse Chiefs from 1978 to 2008.
 Their newest affiliate is the Buffalo Bisons of the International League, which became the Blue Jays' Triple-A club in 2013.
-The longest affiliation in team history was the 31-year relationship with the Triple-A International League's Syracuse Chiefs from 1978 to 2008.

 Geographically, Toronto's closest affiliate is the Buffalo Bisons, which are approximately 95 km away.
 Toronto's furthest affiliate is the High-A Vancouver Canadians of the Northwest League some 3359 km away.

+Current affiliates

+The Toronto Blue Jays farm system consists of seven minor league affiliates.